pklaus/brother_ql/README.md

     brother_ql_analyse 720x300_monochrome.bin --loglevel DEBUG

 The tool will dissect your file and print the opcodes to stdout.
-In addition, it creats images of what the printer's output would look like.
+In addition, it creates images of what the printer's output would look like.
 They are saved to page0001.png etc. (yes, one .bin file can contain more than one "page").

 This tool also has the `--help` option.